7 Ways of Coping With DEVOLSON: The Dark, Evil Vortex of Late September, October, and November

 As a veteran teacher who has seen her fair share of DEVOLSON, here are a few things you might want to look for:

-• It creeps in once the shiny, fuzzy feelings from the first few weeks of school have worn off (around late September for most people).
+• It creeps in once the shiny, fuzzy feelings from the first few weeks of school have worn off (around late September for most people, especially in areas that go back to school in August).

 • It’s is the longest period of time during the school year without a significant break, leaving students and teachers exhausted and stressed.